-This project and its evaluation were affected by the 2020 school closures caused by the Covid-19 pandemic.
-As a result, delivery has been extended and outcome data collection will be later than planned.
-The evaluation protocol is being updated and will be published here as soon as possible.
+This project and its evaluation were affected by the Covid-19 pandemic.
+As a result, the delivery of the intervention has been adapted and extended and outcome data collection will be later than planned.
+You can access the updated evaluation protocol here.

 ParentChild+ is an intensive home visiting programme.
 Visits occur twice weekly for 15 months and are delivered by a trained home visitor.
 The curriculum is delivered in two cycles, each a minimum of 23 weeks (46 visits), resulting in every family receiving at least 92 visits.
 During these visits, home visitors model reading, conversation and play activities.
 They support parents on the importance of parent-child interaction and give them books and educational toys to enrich the home learning environment.
 Collectively, these activities aim to increase parent-child interaction, promote positive behaviours and encourage literacy skills.

 The project has been delivered extensively in the US since 1965 (currently in 14 US states), in addition to Chile, Bermuda, Canada and Ireland.
 It is currently being piloted in Ealing, Nottingham and Newcastle.
 The programme will work in collaboration with the four South Yorkshire local authorities (Sheffield, Rotherham, Doncaster and Barnsley) to target disadvantaged families who are eligible for, but not taking up, the entitlement to free childcare for disadvantaged 2-year-olds, including Children in Need.
 It is supported by South Yorkshire Futures (led by Sheffield Hallam University) who will facilitate partnerships, provide resources and carry out additional research on impact.